ParliamoDiPC/ParliamoDiPC/README.md

 🇮🇹 I'm Italian :pizza:

 🖥 I have a mediocre-good knowledge of many languages, the ones I know better are Node.js and Python.
 I am also able to design some pages with HTML, CSS and JS.
-I am trying C#, seems like a great language
+I am learning C# and it is a great language.

-🌐 [**My blog**](https://parliamodipc.github.io) [I post twice a year, maybe.]

 ↔ Getting better at commit messages